There has been no change in Congolese employment law in the last 12 months.

-The wage tension between the ordinary labourer function and the middle management is 1 to 10.
+The wage tension between the ordinary labourer function and the middle management is one to ten.

 The Congolese Labour Code does not include any provisions regarding the thirteenth month, nor any specific provision regarding bonuses.

-Collective bargaining agreements concluded at (i) the company level or (ii) the sectoral level may include specific provisions regarding variable remuneration.
+Collective bargaining agreements concluded at the company level or the sectoral level may include specific provisions regarding variable remuneration.